Procedures for Brain Autopsy in Prion Diseases

-- The brain, the hemispheric dura and the pituitary gland should be split in half sagitally.
+- The brain, the hemispheric dura, and the pituitary gland should be split in half sagittally.

 - The left cerebral hemisphere with the left dura and the left pituitary gland, left cerebellar hemisphere, left half of the vermis, and half of the brain stem should be fixed in formalin.

 - The right cerebral hemisphere should be sliced coronally in ~1.5 cm (~1 inch) slices.

 - The right cerebellum and brain stem should be sliced horizontally in slices of ~1.0 cm (3/4 inch).